Examination Board: OCR

-There are no particular GCSE requirements, but you should enjoy reading and looking at works of art and artefacts, and be ready to develop your essay-writing skills.
-If you are looking for variety and interest you will not be disappointed.
+You should enjoy reading and looking at works of art and artefacts, and be ready to develop your essay-writing skills.
+If you are looking for variety and interest, you will not be disappointed.

 This A-level includes the study of:

-After taking Classical Civilisation, our students have read at University subjects as diverse as English, Art, Archaeology, History, Theology, Law, Music, History of Art and Classical Studies.
+After taking Classical Civilisation, our students have read subjects at university as diverse as English, Art, Archaeology, History, Theology, Law, Music, History of Art and Classical Studies.